MrJurgenWillems/Habilitation/README.md

 qualitative way by elaborating the power structures among leaders.
 More explanation per article is given in the respective paragraphs below.

-Article 1 (Willems, 2016a) explores which governance practices nonprofit leaders consider necessary to avoid organizational crises.
+Article 1 (Willems 2016b) explores which governance practices nonprofit leaders consider necessary to avoid organizational crises.
 Further, it explores whether these leadership mental models of crisis resistance depend on the organizational context.
 This helps determine whether